-Using a simple timer during your exams will improve your exam technique and your scores; it will keep you on track during the exam and give you an edge over other students.
+Want to know the easiest exam tip for law school to improve your exam technique and grades, and which wont involve spending longer in the library studying?
+Use a timer – it will keep you on track during the exam and give you an edge over other students.
 It’s so simple, but almost no one does it properly.

 Student 1: Student 1 has studied and knows his material.
 He gets 9.5 in every question he answers, but only has time to finish 8 questions.
 Total score: 76 (distinction).

 Student 2: Student 2 has studied and knows her material.
 She gets 8.5 in every question she answers, and answers all 10 questions.
 Total score: 85 (high distinction).

 If you understand the law of diminishing returns in exams you will never need to be student 1.

 The law of diminishing returns refers to the fact that it’s easier to score the first 50% of marks for a question than it is to score the last 50% of marks.
 Then when you take the last 50% of marks, it is easier to score the first 25% of those marks than it is to score the remaining 25% of marks.
 And so on.

 Another way to illustrate this is to take a hypothetical 20 mark question: